Academy of Fine Arts, Umeå

 The Academy of Fine Arts at Umeå University is a Swedish art school.
 It was founded in 1987 in a former factory by the river of Uman.
-Every year 12 new students are accepted to the school, and a total of 60 students currently study at the academy.
-The school is part of the Umeå Arts Campus.
+In 2011, the academy moved to a new facility in the Arts Campus of the University.
+Every year 12 new students are accepted to the school, and a total of 70 students currently study at the academy.